ybai789/Chatbot-with-RAG-on-AWS/README.md

 3. **Get API Endpoint**:
    - AWS Bedrock will provide an API endpoint that you can use to call the model.
 This endpoint will be used later in your application (like Lambda functions).

 ### 7. **Monitoring and Debugging**

    - **CloudWatch Logs**:
      1. When the Lambda function executes, all logs are recorded in **CloudWatch Logs**.
      2. Use CloudWatch to check the execution status, error messages, and whether the SageMaker endpoint calls were successful.

 ### Summary:

-- **Amazon S3**: Stores markdown and PDF files that will be processed.
-- **Amazon SageMaker**: Deploys two Hugging Face models:
-   1. **Embedding Model**: Used for embedding generation.
-   2. **Reranking Model**: Used for reranking the retrieved documents based on relevance to the query.
-- **AWS IAM**: Manages permissions for Lambda to access S3, invoke SageMaker endpoints, and interact with Pinecone.
-It also provides access to CloudWatch logs for monitoring and debugging.
-- **Amazon CloudWatch**: Monitors and debugs the execution of both Lambda functions, providing insights into performance and potential issues.
-- **Pinecone**: Stores the generated embeddings from the documents, enabling efficient retrieval during queries.
-- **AWS Lambda**: Two serverless functions are used:
-   1. **Document Processing Lambda Function**: Processes documents, generates embeddings using SageMaker, and stores them in Pinecone.
-   2. **Query Handling and Reranking Lambda Function**: Handles user queries, retrieves documents from Pinecone, reranks them using the SageMaker reranking model, and generates the final response with LLM.

-### Summary: